getsentry/ingest-load-tester/ansible/README.md

 # Ansible Configuration for Load Test Infrastructure

-This directory contains Ansible playbooks and roles for managing a distributed load testing infrastructure.
+This directory contains Ansible playbooks and roles for managing a locust across a cluster of VMs

 ## Structure